sshalem/JAVA/_2_Arrays/README.md

 <strong>Question</strong><br />

-write a class that creates an array of 10 numbers with Random numbers between 0-100,<br />
+Write a class that creates an array[50] numbers with Random numbers between 0-100 <br />
-and prints the total sum and the avarage.
+and prints the highest value and its index in the array

 ```java

 import java.util.Random;